Raylow00/image-stitching/README.md

 Image Stitching with OpenCV

 This simple project showcases an OpenCV function that stitches multiple images together to create a panorama view.
-The tutorial link from which this is referred is linked here:
+The tutorial link from which this is referred is linked here: https://www.pyimagesearch.com/2018/12/17/image-stitching-with-opencv-and-python/

 Basically, how image stitching works is by detecting the keypoints and extracting the local invariant descriptors like SIFT.
-You can check out my Medium article here on SIFT or other feature descriptors.
+You can check out my Medium article here on SIFT or other feature descriptors: https://medium.com/analytics-vidhya/computer-vision-feature-detection-and-matching-c2aa728d9e59

 Then, the descriptors are matched across images before a RANSAC algorithm estimates a homography matrix which a warping transformation uses to join the images together.